Field theories of active particle systems and their entropy production: Field Theory from Fokker-Planck equation

 may contain perturbative terms such that expectations are calculated by expanding the exponential on the right hand side of

 and taking expectations as in \Eref{def_ave0}.
 Even without interaction, $\action_{\perturbative}$ may absorb terms of $\FPop$ that are not readily integrated in \Eref{def_ave0}, so that the solution of the \FPeqn becomes in fact a perturbation theory.
-This is illustrated in \SMref{drift_diffusion_on_ring} for drift-diffusion in an arbitrary, periodic potential and in \cite{Garcia-MillanPruessner:2021} for Run-and-Tumble in a harmonic potential.
+This is illustrated in \APref{drift_diffusion_on_ring} for drift-diffusion in an arbitrary, periodic potential, in \cite{Garcia-MillanPruessner:2021} for Run-and-Tumble particles in a harmonic potential and in \cite{RobertsPruessner:2022} for boundary tumbling.